 What makes PBL different from a simple theme or unit is depth.
 A “farm” theme might last a week and include coloring pages of animals.
 A farm project, on the other hand, might span several weeks as children visit a local farm, interview a farmer, grow their own seeds, compare different soils, and document their findings through drawings, photographs, and class discussions.

-Why Project Based Learning Works for Young Children
+Why Project Based Learning Is So Effective for Kids

 Young children are natural investigators.
 They already learn by touching, testing, asking, and observing.
 Project based learning simply channels that natural drive into structured experiences that develop real skills.